The ABCDE rules of melanoma screening for adults don’t apply to children.

 Diameter means that, more so in children, melanomas are smaller than six millimeters.

-Adults are warned to keep an eye on moles that are the diameter of a pencil eraser.
+Adults are typically warned to keep an eye on moles that are at least the diameter of a pencil eraser.

 “Don’t Worry About It”

-If your gut has you feeling funny after a pediatrician told you your child’s “wart” or “growth” is “nothing to worry about,” seek a second opinion, ideally by a pediatric dermatologist – even if the first doctor was a pediatric dermatologist.
+If your gut has you feeling funny after a pediatrician told you your child’s “wart” or “growth” is “nothing to worry about,” seek a second opinion: by a pediatric dermatologist – even if the first doctor was a pediatric dermatologist.

 Insist on a biopsy.
 In fact, to play safe, get a second biopsy from a different lab, because false negative diagnoses are more likely with childhood melanoma than with adult.

 Not only do these cancerous tumors often look innocent to the naked eye in the pediatric population, but they may also appear innocent under a microscope.